dlf57/MolecularLearning/README.md

 This library was created as a graduate student project.

 This is a library used to create molecular representations for possible machine learning applications.
 The representations consist of:
- - Bonds
+ - Bonds w/ Atom Typing
- - Bonds and Angles
+ - Bonds and Angles w/ Atom Typing
- - Bonds, Angles, and Torsions
+ - Bonds, Angles, and Torsions w/ Atom Typing
+ - Bonds, Angles, Torsions, and Nonbonding w/ Atom Typing

 ## Install molreps
 The latest version can be installed by cloning the repository and running: